GitwithMimo/soCDesign_pd/README.md

     5. Load Capacitance: The capacitive load connected to the output of the circuit can affect the switching threshold due to the dynamic behavior of the circuit during switching.

 ![2BqKy](https://github.com/user-attachments/assets/98bd56a3-610a-48cb-a8bc-629143427dbd)

+### Static And Dynamic Simulation of CMOS Inverter

+#### Static Simulation
+Static simulation, also known as DC analysis, involves analyzing the circuit's behavior at DC (Direct Current) steady-state conditions.
+This type of simulation is used to determine the following characteristics:

+    Voltage Transfer Characteristic (VTC): The VTC plot shows the relationship between the input voltage (Vin) and the output voltage (Vout) of the inverter.
+It helps in understanding the transition between the logic levels (0 and 1) and the noise margins.

+    a- Switching Threshold (V_th): The input voltage at which the inverter switches from one logic state to another.
+Ideally, for a symmetrical VTC, the switching threshold is at Vdd/2, where Vdd is the supply voltage.

+    b- Noise Margins: The maximum noise voltage that can be tolerated at the input while the output remains in the correct logic state.

+    c- Static Power Dissipation: The power consumed by the inverter when it is in a stable state (not switching).
+This is typically very low in CMOS circuits due to the low leakage currents.

+#### Dynamic Simulation
+Dynamic simulation, also known as transient analysis, involves analyzing the circuit's behavior over time as it responds to time-varying input signals.
+This type of simulation is used to determine the following characteristics:

+    a- Propagation Delay (t_p): The time it takes for the output to change in response to a change in the input.
+It is typically measured as the time from the 50% point of the input transition to the 50% point of the output transition.

+    b- Rise Time (t_r) and Fall Time (t_f): The times it takes for the output to transition from 10% to 90% (rise time) and from 90% to 10% (fall time) of the output voltage swing.

+    c- Power Consumption: The dynamic power consumed by the inverter during switching, which is a function of the switching frequency, load capacitance, and supply voltage.

+    d- Transient Response: The overall response of the inverter to input signals, including overshoot, undershoot, and ringing.